-Milling of spur and helical gears

-- · The Machine, the cutter and the blank - The machine is typically a horizontal column and knee type universal milling machine, but other configurations are also possible - The cutter may be a rotary disc type form milling cutter.
+Milling of spur and helical gears - · The Machine, the cutter and the blank - The machine is typically a horizontal column and knee type universal milling machine, but other configurations are also possible - The cutter may be a rotary disc type form milling cutter.
 End mills are also used but rotary disc type cutters are much more widespread in use.

-So after this I had another problem which we will discuss later on let us formally start the sixth lecture the question which we have left bind I will definitely provide the discussion and answer to you in subsequent lectures, milling of spur and helical gears so what do we do in case of milling of spur and helical gears first of all we have a milling machine we carry out milling operation and there is a specific type of cutter or other cutters and we take a blank which is generally a disc shape it I mean a cylinder with a certain amount of thickness which is equal to the width of the gear.

-And we cut away certain portions from this blank so that the teeth remain but the material which is there on the tooth spaces that is removed and only the teeth remain so cutting off of some material is required, if you have a look at this particular figure this is how it is done.
+The question which we have left behind I will definitely provide the discussion and answer to you in subsequent lectures.
+Milling of spur and helical gears, so what do we do in case of milling of spur and helical gears?
+First of all we have a milling machine, we carry out milling operation and there is a specific type of cutter or other cutters and we take a blank which is generally a disc shaped cylinder with a certain amount of thickness which is equal to the width of the gear.
+And we cut away certain portions from this blank so that the teeth remain, the material which is there on the tooth spaces that is removed and only the teeth remain, so cutting off some material is required, if you have a look at this particular figure this is how it is done.
+(Refer Slide Time: 09:53)

-This is the original blank okay this is the blank which means the material from which we are going to cut out some extra material so that only that which is required remains what is required these are the teeth which are required, this is what is required.
-So there is some material which is not required which is it can be quickly identified as this part this has to be removed and it is on the milling machine that we do the removal of these you know tooth space material.
-So if this has to be done what do we have as a machine as the cutter etc, etc. Let us go through them one by one.

-Milling of spur and helical gears

-- The Machine, the cutter and the blank - The machine is typically a horizontal column and knee type universal milling machine, but other configurations are also possible - The cutter may be a rotary disc type form milling cutter.
-End mills are also used but rotary disc type cutters are much more widespread in use.

-First of all the machine is typically a horizontal column any type Universal milling machine but other configurations are also possible, there are many other configurations like fixed bed type okay then vertical milling machine omniversal milling machine so many other but the one that we have identified here this will serve its purpose quite well for both spur gears and helical gears okay, so let us move through them one by one.
-Horizontal milling machine horizontal milling machine means whether cutters axis cutter rotational axis is horizontal okay.

-So this identifies basically the configuration of the cutter in space its axis of rotation is horizontal okay will the vertical milling machine do, yes you can set it up that way but this one this combination of all these you know specifications that is definitely one to serve the purpose, column and knee type column and knee type is basically referring to the structure of the milling machine where there is an upright or vertical column which supports the table on which you are putting the job.

-And that also contains the vertical screw which can be you know utilized to make the cutter a table move up and down let us have a quick look at that.
+This is the original blank; this is the blank which means the material from which we are going to cut out some extra material, so that only that which is required remains.
+What is required?
+These are the teeth which are required, this is what is required.
+So, there is some material which is not required which can be quickly identified as this part.
+This has to be removed and it is on the milling machine that we do the removal of these tooth space material.
+So, if this has to be done what do we have as a machine as the cutter etc..
+Let us go through them one by one.
+First of all the machine is typically a horizontal column and knee type universal milling machine but other configurations are also possible, there are many other configurations like fixed bed type, vertical milling machine, omniversal milling machine so many other.
+But the one that we have identified here this will serve its purpose quite well for both spur gears and helical gears, so let us move through them one by one.
+Horizontal milling machine; horizontal milling machine means whether cutter rotational axis is horizontal.
+So, this identifies basically the configuration of the cutter in space its axis of rotation is horizontal, will vertical milling machine do?
+Yes, you can set it up that way but this combination of all these specifications that is definitely going to serve the purpose.
+Column and knee type; column and knee type is basically referring to the structure of the milling machine where there is an upright or vertical column which supports the table on which you are putting the job.
+And that also contains the vertical screw which can be utilized to make the table move up and down.
+Let us have a quick look at that.
+(Refer Slide Time: 12:35)